neooffice/NeoOffice/README.txt

 Intructions for Building NeoOffice
 ----------------------------------

-At this time, the NeoOffice build only supports building on Mac OS X 10.4 (Tiger).
+At this time, the NeoOffice build only supports building on Mac OS X 10.5 (Leopard).

 WARNING: Building under Mac OS X 10.6 and higher will not work, and as a result isn't supported.